CD’s then DVD’s are a thing of the past mostly. Only their grandson, the Blu-ray still survives, although it’s slowly becoming obsolete as well.

 I could even generate multi-OS versions, so the Multimedia App/CD could run both on Win and Mac.

-*Btw, even the video I posted on youtube (2014) is dated now hehe, notice theis the old one as well.
+*Btw, even the video I posted on youtube (2014) is dated now hehe, notice the aspect ratio is the old one as well.

 Things change, evolve, and either you adapt or you also become obsolete.
 And one thing I do love, is learning new cool things to do!
 Ways to feed my creativity and ideas.